mwdossantos/portfolio/docs/week-17.md

 };
 ```

 As an example, here you can see the schema I made for Bo's portfolio page.
 It contains a couple of fields that I can customize and add upon.
 Now, this schema itself doesn't do that much on its own.
-That's why I need to import it in the global `schema.js` file and them expose it to the custom `deskStructure.js` file.
+That's why I need to import it in the global `schema.js` file and then expose it to the custom `deskStructure.js` file.
 I am also importing the schema's for Wenyi and myself.
 Let's go:

 ```javascript
 // schema.js